-NURS 2219 Leadership and Management in Nursing
+NURS 2219 Leadership and Management in Nursing 4 credits: 1 hour lecture/week - 9 hours lab/week

 This course is a study of nursing leadership and management.
 Students learn to assign, supervise, and evaluate nursing care for a group of patients by leading a group of nursing peers.
 Students provide comprehensive care to multiple patients including discharge planning to assist in the role transition to a beginning staff nurse.
 Course content also includes current trends in health care delivery systems and the implications for nursing.
-The student will have outside observation experiences.
-(Prerequisites: Satisfactory completion of Semester III requirements in the ADN program sequence).
-(4 C/1 credit classroom and 3 credits lab/clinical.
-2 hours classroom and 15 hours lab/clinical per week.
-Course delivered in 1⁄2 semester).
+Clinical experience is designed for application of theory to patient care.
+Satisfactory completion of Semester III requirements in the ADN program course sequence must be met prior to enrolling.
+(Prerequisites: None).